Offbeat Hampi

 Yantroddharak Anjaneya Temple, Hampi

-From King’s balance, towards Kodanda Rama temple, you will come across Anjaneya temple, dedicated to Lord Hanuman.
+From King’s balance, stroll towards Kodanda Rama temple, and you will come across Anjaneya temple, dedicated to Lord Hanuman.
 Behind the temple, there is a two-storied watchtower, from where you can see a panoramic view of the place.
 It is the best place to spend your hot afternoon. very few go there as Yantroddharak Anjaneya temple has few steps to climb.

 Musical pillars in Vitthala temple: